awagen/kolibri/README.md

       within the container
 - start local 3-node cluster (one compute and httpserver node, two 'compute'-only nodes, access via localhost:
   8000): ```sudo docker-compose up```
+  - NOTE: starting response-juggler as used in the docker-compose.yaml requires cloning ```https://github.com/awagen/response-juggler``` and building the image locally via ```docker build -t response-juggler:0.1.0 .```.
+  This service provides a basic response fake to avoid having to have a real search system running, and the parameters defined in the docker-compose file contain the same product_ids that are used within the test-judgements.txt referenced in the example job definition.
+  The response-juggler will respond to each request with a random sampling of the comma-separated PID_SAMPLEs, each result containing between MIN_PRODUCTS and MAX_PRODUCTS.
+  If another response structure needed, this can easily be adjusted within the response-juggler

 ## Example clustered job execution: pi-estimation with dart throws